Igor1101/NTS/README.md

 # NTS (Network Traffic Service)
-A daemon which sniffs packets, saves ip addresses and number of incoming packets from each ip to
+A daemon which sniffs packets, saves ip addresses, number of incoming packets from each ip, last time of transmitted data to
 ```
 /var/log/NTS.log
 ```
-in format %x:%llx (or hex int converted ip address, long long int (64bit) amount of packets).
+in format %x:%llx:%lx:%s (or hex int converted ip address, long long int (64bit) amount of packets), time_t time, %s interface

 ### Building & Installing
 Before upgrading this daemon to a new version, please remove old log file.